Check procs¶

 |---|---|---|

-| procs | Number | Number of procs found matching the filter criteria |
+| procs | Number | Number of processes found matching the filter criteria. |

-| procs_age | Continous Counter | Age of the oldest proc found in seconds |
+| procs_age | Continuous Counter | Age of the oldest process found, in seconds. |

-| procs_cpu_percent | Percentage | Aggregated CPU usage of all matching processes (only when using --warning-cpu-percent or --critical-cpu-percent) |
+| procs_cpu_percent | Percentage | Aggregated CPU usage of all matching processes (only when using --warning-cpu-percent or --critical-cpu-percent). |

-| procs_dead | Number | Number of dead procs |
+| procs_dead | Number | Number of dead processes. |

-| procs_mem | Bytes | RAM usage of procs found |
+| procs_mem | Bytes | Aggregated RSS memory usage of matching processes. |

-| procs_mem_percent | Percentage | RAM usage of procs found |
+| procs_mem_percent | Percentage | Aggregated RSS memory usage, in percent. |

-| procs_running | Number | Number of procs in running state |
+| procs_running | Number | Number of processes in running state. |

-| procs_sleeping | Number | Number of procs in idle or interruptible sleep state |
+| procs_sleeping | Number | Number of processes in idle or interruptible sleep state. |

-| procs_stopped | Number | Number of procs stopped by debugger during the tracing or by job control signal |
+| procs_stopped | Number | Number of processes stopped by debugger during tracing or by job control signal. |

-| procs_uninterruptible | Number | Number of procs in uninterruptible state |
+| procs_uninterruptible | Number | Number of processes in uninterruptible state. |

-| procs_zombies | Number | Number of zombie processes |
+| procs_zombies | Number | Number of zombie processes. |

 Troubleshooting¶